Minimizing the time to a decision: The Laplace transform of the distribution of

-Linearity of the operator $\left( \Generator^i - r \right)$ and linear independence of $h^-$ and $h^+$ then show the requirement that $(\Generator^i - r)h = -r\hat f^i$ boils down to requiring
+Linearity of the operator $ ( \Generator^i - r )$ and linear independence of $h^-$ and $h^+$ then show the requirement that $ (\Generator^i - r )h = -r\hat f^i$ boils down to requiring

-Of course, the corresponding homogenous (eigenfunction) problems are solved with linear combinations of $h^+$ and $h^-$ -- what remains is the essentially computational task of finding particular integrals and some constants.
+Of course, the corresponding homogeneous equations are solved with linear combinations of $h^+$ and $h^-$---what remains is the essentially computational task of finding particular integrals and some constants.

 This endeavour begins with repeated application of Lagrange's variation of parameters method, determining constants using the boundary conditions $h(x) = 1$ for $x \in D$ where possible.
-Eventually we are left wanting only for real constants, an unknown function of $x_1$ and a function of $x_3$.
-At this point we appeal to the ``smooth pasting'' conditions
+Eventually, we are left wanting only for real constants, an unknown function of $x_1$ and a function of $x_3$.
+At this point, we appeal to the ``smooth pasting'' conditions